LaconicNetwork/docs.laconic.com/content/generating-watchers/azimuth-stack.md

 weight: 3
 ---

-The Azimuth stack demonstrates a full example using watcher - the only thing missing is the RPC and GQL endpoints for `ipld-eth-server`.
+The Azimuth stack demonstrates an example of creating a stack for a watcher.
+You'll need to provide RPC and GQL endpoints for `ipld-eth-server` in a `.env` file (see below).

+Doing this for your new stack currently requires [forking stack orchestrator and using developer mode to add a stack](https://github.com/cerc-io/stack-orchestrator/blob/main/docs/adding-a-new-stack.md).
+The following outlines these

-### stack.yaml
+### Stack definition

-Starting with the `stack.yml`, we see:
+Starting with the `stack.yml`, we see which repo to clone, container to build, and compose pod to run:

 ```yaml
 version: "1.0"